Arthur Morgan: You best stick to them books. Because mark my words on this: vengeance is an idiot's game.

 Spock: No, not really.
 Not this time.

-- In the second Teenage Mutant Ninja Turtles film, after downing the mutagen and transforming into Super Shredder, Shredder becomes so fixated on killing the Turtles that he doesn't realize that the bridge they're under is falling apart.
+- In Teenage Mutant Ninja Turtles II: The Secret of the Ooze, after downing the mutagen and transforming into Super Shredder, Shredder becomes so fixated on killing the Turtles that he doesn't realize that the bridge they're under is falling apart.
 But then when told so, he's beyond caring.